Nigel Nicolson: Career

-Personal life and death
+Personal life

-In 1953 Nicolson married Philippa, the daughter of Sir Gervais Tennyson d'Eyncourt, and they had two daughters, Rebecca, a publisher, and Juliet, a historian, and a son, Adam, a writer.
+In 1953, Nicolson married Philippa, the daughter of Sir Gervais Tennyson d'Eyncourt, and they had two daughters, Rebecca, a publisher, and Juliet, a historian, and a son, Adam, a writer.
 Juliet has written about her father and his ancestors in A House Full of Daughters (2016).
 Adam has revived the home farm at Sissinghurst.
 Nigel and Philippa divorced in 1970.

+Death

 Nicolson died on 23 September 2004, at Sissinghurst Castle, in Kent.